RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-23-Invoke-Ping.md

 ### Invoke-Ping

 All we need to do now is bundle these ingredients into a simple to use package, [Invoke-Ping](https://gallery.technet.microsoft.com/scriptcenter/Invoke-Ping-Test-in-b553242a).
+Hit the link, download and unblock the .ps1, and load it up!

+{% highlight powershell %}
+# dot source the function
+    . "\\Path\To\Invoke-Ping.ps1"

+# Get help for Invoke-Ping
+    Get-Help Invoke-Ping -Full

+# Check for WSMan, Remote Registry, Remote RPC, RDP, and SMB (via C$) connectivity against 3 machines
+    Invoke-Ping Server1, Server2, Server3 -Detail *
+{% endhighlight %}

 There are a few ways to run it:

 #### Standard